PipedreamHQ/pipedream/docs/docs/projects/README.md

 You can move workflows or folders up a level by dragging and dropping the workflow to the folder icon at the top of the list.

-### Importing workflows into workspaces
+### Importing workflows into projects

 ::: tip

-This only applies to Pipedream accounts that created workflows before the workspaces feature was released.
+This only applies to Pipedream accounts that created workflows before the projects feature was released.

 :::